Awarding Honorary Degrees : 2.06.00.00

 - The president of the institution must approve any nominee for the honorary degree.

-- Authority to award honorary degrees at all Tennessee Board of Regents universities and community colleges is delegated to the presidents from the Tennessee Board of Regents.
+- Authority to award honorary degrees at all Tennessee Board of Regents Community Colleges is delegated to the presidents from the Tennessee Board of Regents.

-- After the Presidents have informed the Vice Chancellor for Academic Affairs of the selected recipients for Honorary Degrees, the Vice Chancellor will review the recommended candidates for compliance with this policy and will forward a recommendation to the Chancellor.
+- After the Presidents have informed the Vice Chancellor for Academic Affairs of the selected nominees for Honorary Degrees, the Vice Chancellor will review the recommended nominees for compliance with this policy and will forward a recommendation to the Chancellor.
 Upon approval by the Chancellor, the Presidents will notify recipients of honorary degrees.

 - No exceptions will be granted to this policy.